Victoriia-DI/Data-engineering/README.md

-# Data-engineering
+# Data-engineering DE-101
-Homework
-Module 1
+The repo is for my projects.